hutsoninc/find-dates/README.md

 #### delimiters

 Delimiters to use when matching dates formatted as `MM/DD/YYYY` and `MM/DD/YY` where the delimiter is `/`.
 Some characters must be escaped for use in Regular Expressions.
-Setting this will override the default options, so if you to match `-` and `/` make sure to include them.
+Setting this will override the default options, so if you want to match `-` and `/` make sure to include them.

 Default: `-/`